Robert Morrison (missionary): East India Company

 Morrison fell ill and returned to Macau on 1 June 1808.
 Fortunately he had mastered Mandarin and Cantonese during this period.
 Morrison was miserably housed at Macau.
 It was with difficulty he induced anyone to take him in.
 He paid an exorbitant price for a miserable top-floor room, and had not been long in it before the roof fell in with a crash.
 Even then he would have stayed on, when some sort of covering had been patched up, but his landlord raised his rent by one-third, and he was forced to go out again into the streets.
 Still he struggled on, laboring at his Chinese dictionary, and even in his private prayers pouring out his soul to God in broken Chinese, that he might master the native tongue.
 So much of a recluse had he become, through fear of being ordered away by the authorities, that his health greatly suffered, and he could only walk across his narrow room with difficulty.
 But he toiled on.

 Morrison strove to establish relations between himself and the people.
 He attempted to teach three Chinese boys who lived on the streets in an attempt to help both them and his own language skills.
 However, they treated him maliciously and he was forced to let them go.

 In 1809, he met 17-year-old Mary Morton and married her on 20 February that year in Macau.
 They had three children: James Morrison (b.
 5 March 1811, died on the same day), Mary Rebecca Morrison (1812–1902), and John Robert Morrison (b.
 17 April 1814).
 Mary Morrison died of cholera on 10 June 1821 and is buried in the Old Protestant Cemetery in Macau.

 On the day of their marriage Robert Morrison was appointed translator to the East India Company with a salary of £500 a year.
 He returned to Guangzhou alone since foreign women were not allowed to reside there.

-This post afforded him, what most he needed, some real security that he would be allowed to continue at his work.
-He had now a definite commercial appointment, and it was one which in no way hindered the prosecution of the mission, which always stood first in his thoughts.
-The daily work of translation for the company assisted him in gaining familiarity with the language, and increased his opportunities for intercourse with the Chinese.
-He could now go about more freely and fearlessly.
-Already his mastery of the Chinese tongue was admitted by those shrewd businessmen, who perceived its value for their own commercial negotiations.